skellat/new-blog-post-tweety/about.md

 permalink: /about/
 ---

-The author of this blog, Stephen Michael Kellat, was described in a microblog site bio once with: "Geriatric Millennial/Fiction Author/Computer & Information Systems Teacher/TeX User Group Member/Amateur Radio Operator/Lapsed Librarian"
+This blog is maintained by Stephen Michael Kellat.
+Mr. Kellat was described in a microblog site bio once with: "Geriatric Millennial/Fiction Author/Computer & Information Systems Teacher/TeX User Group Member/Amateur Radio Operator/Lapsed Librarian"

 That description appears to remain accurate.